ruggeri/tech-notes/programming-languages/garbage-collection.md

 protect against losing the white child by marking *all* new objects black on creation.

-(New objects don't need to start gray because fields are either (1) other new objects or (2) objects already stored as references, and an object referred to at any point in the GC cycle will never be collected).
+(New objects can be marked black instead of gray if field initialization happens after black marking, and we use the same technique to protect against losing white objects assigned into this black parent's fields.)

 This has an obvious downside: objects created during the trace are *always* retained, even if they become garbage by the end of the trace.
 With incremental update, this "floating garbage" *can* happen.
 But with SATB, we know it *always* happens.
+Then again, the floating garbage is surely recovered in the next collection cycle, so floating garbage should not grow without bound.
+However, floating garbage does still bloat total memory use, so it's not a good thing.

-The second way to fail to mark a white child assigned into a black parent is if there *was* a second reference to the white child at the start of tracing, but that this reference is later removed.
-Our solution will be to gray a white object whenever a reference is removed:
+The second way to fail to mark a white child assigned into a black parent is if there *was* a second reference to the white child at the start of tracing, but that this reference is later removed before it is traced.
+The SATB/Yuasa approach is to gray a white object *whenever* a reference to it is removed:

 ```
-# Sometimes called Yuasa barrier
+# Precise Yuasa barrier
-write_barrier(parent_obj, field, new_child):
+write_barrier(parent_obj, field_name, new_child):
-    old_child = parent_obj.get_field(field)
+    old_child = parent_obj.get_field(field_name)

     if marking_is_active and old_child != null and is_white(old_child):
         shade_gray(old_child)

-    parent_obj.set_field(new_child)
+    parent_obj.set_field(field_name, new_child)
 ```

 Notice that Yuasa barrier means that we will not collect anything that was live on the heap at the beginning of tracing (even it is not live by trace end).
-This gives rise to the name "snapshot at the beginning".
+This gives rise to the name **snapshot at the beginning** or **SATB**.

 Because no new objects are ever grayed, we know that SATB will eventually complete tracing, no matter the rate of creation of new objects.
-Contrast with incremental-update, where, if allocation occurs faster than tracing, the gray set could increaser without bound.
+Contrast with incremental-update, where, if allocation occurs faster than tracing, the gray set could increase without bound.
+You have to be careful of that possibility with incremental update...

 Note: you don't have to rescan the stack at trace end because all new objects are created black anyway.

-## Cache Behavior
+### SATB Performance: Cache Optimization

-But why bother with SATB?
+Why bother with SATB?
 We float more garbage with Yuasa than Dijkstra.
-Isn't that a strict loss?
+Isn't SATB strictly inferior?

-One reason is this: the typical Dijkstra barrier checks both the parent and child marker bits.
-Yuasa barrier checks only the child marker bit.
+A major reason for preferring SATB: the conservative Dijkstra barrier checks both the parent and child marker bits.
+The precise Yuasa barrier checks only the child marker bit.
 Checking the marker bit may involve a cache miss.
 Reference assignment is so common, and it is otherwise so cheap.
 Incurring an extra cache miss can therefore be a significant penalty.

+So SATB checks fewer bits (and incur fewer cache misses).
+Moreover, it avoids cache misses specifically in the write barrier code, which is executed in the user program threads.
+If garbage-collection costs *must* be incurred, it is best if they are incurred in the GC thread instead of the program.
+That's because the GC thread can be scheduled intelligently (for instance, when program is idle).
+It also can reduces cache-thrash, since GC code can make heavier use of the marker bitmap lines and get more for the cost of loading them.

 You might argue: isn't the parent marker bit stored in the object header, near the parent fields that you intend to modify anyway?
 Often
 no: marker bits are often stored in a side bitmap.
-This can be more space efficient.
-It also means that while tracing, you can mark the bit without claiming the data exclusive and invalidating program users's cachelines of program data.
+This can be more space efficient (reduces object header bloat).
+It also means that while tracing, you can mark the bit without claiming the object data exclusive and invalidating a mutator's cache lines of program data.
+And it increases locality for GC code that must look at marker bits but doesn't need to examine object fields.

-The downside is that if the program must read a marker bit in a write barrier, then this incurs a cache miss.
-With side bitmaps, this happens even when you have the data cache line exclusive for a field modification.
+So there is significant benefit to the use of a side bitmap.
+But the downside is that if the mutator must read marker bits, it often incurs a cache miss.
+With side bitmaps, you can expect a cache miss in the side bitmap even when the program already has the data cache line exclusive for a field modification.

-## Work Queues
+### Further Optimization: SATB Queues

 For SATB, we often elide the check of `is_white`:

 ```
-# Sometimes called Yuasa barrier
+# Conservative Yuasa write
+barrier
-write_barrier(parent_obj, field, new_child):
+write_barrier(parent_obj, field_name, new_child):
-    old_child = parent_obj.get_field(field)
+    old_child = parent_obj.get_field(field_name)

     if marking_is_active and old_child != null:
         current_thread.satb_buffer.append(old_child)

-    parent_obj.set_field(new_child)
+    parent_obj.set_field(field_name, new_child)

 # Run in GC thread
 drain_buffer():